Accredited by the Commission on Dental Education of the American Dental Association.

 - Students will be evaluated on overall GPA, grades earned in required sciences and prior education.

 - Transfer Students – Individuals who have attended other colleges and desire to transfer into the Northeast State Dental Assisting program will be considered on an individual basis.
 Transfer requests should be directed to the Dean of Health-Related Professions.
-Transfer students must meet the same standards and criteria as others desiring to pursue an associate of applied science degree in the Dental Assisting program at Northeast State.
+Transfer students must meet the same standards and criteria as others desiring to pursue a technical certificate in Dental Assisting program at Northeast State.

-A student who has been dismissed or has withdrawn from the Dental Assisting Program may be readmitted.
+A student who has been dismissed or has withdrawn from the Dental Assisting program may be re-enrolled.
 The following apply:

-- Only one readmission to the Dental Assisting Program is permitted.
-This readmission must occur within a one year time frame.
+- Only one re-enrollment to the Dental Assisting program is permitted.
+This re-enrollment must occur within a one year time frame.

-- A student must apply to the Dental Assisting Program Director for readmission at least one semester before the desired date of return.
+- A student must apply to the Dental Assisting Program Director for enrollment at least one semester before the desired date of return.

-- A student must request readmission in writing and appear before the Dental Assisting Program Director and Dean of Health-Related Professions.
+- A student must request re-enrollment in writing and appear before the Dental Assisting Program Director and Dean of Health-Related Professions.